justeslam/offsec2/notes/outtakes.md

 - If you're in evil-winrm and you don't like it, just execute a reverse shell
 - If pip isn't working for something that you need, create a virtual environment 'python -m venv venv;chmod +x venv/bin/activate;source venv/bin/activate', then 'pip uninstall {all requirements for the thing that you need', and then reinstall them
 - When you get those weird errors from gobuster,wfuzz,... about EOF or not being able to connect, but you can in your browser, there's a proxy in play.
 Maybe CSRF
+- Look for .rdp files !
+- Make a point to enumerate all of the services that are available on the machine, looking CAREFULLY
+- Your /etc/hosts file can be everything when it comes to the website.
+It's best to try all of the different combinations.
+Base the domain off of an email if you have one
+- Collect as much as humanely possible and grep through it constantly for centering
+- Try another wordlist besides rockyou if it doesn't work
+- Take a step back every two hours, no typing, only review the information that you have so far.
+Reground yourself
+- If you have local admin on an AD set, create backdoor user and get an RDP session going
+- Try to modify the authorized_keys files if you can, "scp -i id_rsa -O authorized_keys max@sorcerer:/home/max/.ssh/authorized_keys"